-You can use any mild detergent of your choice however a detergent with too many heavy minerals (like Wheel) may cause the pouch to lose its water retention ability and make the cloth covers look old and faded (like any other cotton clothing)
+You can use any mild detergent of your choice but a detergent with too heavy minerals (like a wheel) may cause the pouch to lose its water retention ability and make the cloth covers look old and faded (like any other cotton clothing).

 The pouches are easiest to wash and also dry in minutes.
-They can be wiped clean as well is not too soiled (slightly wet only) .
+They can be wiped clean as well and is not too soiled (slightly wet only) .
 However, we recommend washing pouches frequently.
-Hand wash the pouches as much as possible however avoid excessive hand-washing of pouches.
+Hand wash the pouches as much as possible, but avoid excessive hand-washing of pouches.
 No bleach, no vinegar.

 Bdiaper Hybrids can be dried in the dryer on low heat or air dried under indirect sunlight or shade.
 They do not need to be sunned as they don’t touch the baby.
 Too much sunlight may cause the pouches to wear out and look faded.

-Simply store your soiled Bdiapers in any large bucket with a lid.
-To prevent spreading of odors you may sprinkle little baking soda at the bottom of the bucket.
+Simply store your soiled bdiapes in any large bucket with a lid.
+To prevent the spreading of odors you may sprinkle little baking soda at the bottom of a bucket.

-This is a zipped bag available on our website to fill with your soiled diapers.
-Once a day, dump the entire bag and into your washing machine (make sure to secure the laundry tabs).
+This is a zipped bag available on our website to fill your soiled diapers.
+Once a day, dump the entire bag into your washing machine (make sure to secure the laundry tabs).

-Our disposable inserts are not flushable.
+Our bio soakers are not flushable.
 They should not be thrown in the toilet bowl as they will clog the drainage.
-Please dispose this as segregated regular sanitary waste with the other household waste
+Please dispose of this as segregated regular sanitary waste with the other household waste.

-The disposable inserts are bleach, dye, and fragrance-free however they are NOT biodegradable.
+The bio soakers are bleach, dye and fragrance free.
+However, they are NOT bio-degradable.
 They cannot be tossed for composting.
-They need to be disposed of with other segregated homes sanitary waste
+The need to be disposed of other segregated home sanitary waste.